surtarso/ASAPCabinetFE/UsersManual.md

 The first time the app opens you might see all windows on top of each other on the corner of a single monitor.
 To ensure smooth transitions, you can set yout windows manually or let ASAPCab do it for you.
 You'll want the app's windows to align with your VPinballX setup.

+>[!NOTE]
+>You can set a custom path for your VPinballX.ini in case you dont use the default location (optional).

 ### Manual Positioning

 You can freely drag and place any of the app's windows wherever you prefer on your screen.
 Once you're happy with their positions, just **double-click anywhere on any screen to save these settings** to your configuration.